-Beauty Bar Chocolate for the win again with Chocolate Fig Tart with Almond Cocoa Crust.
 The addition of fig jam (a very naturally sweet fruit) with coconut chocolate ganache is divine.
 I only had Fig Newtons growing up, so I can’t say it was my first go-to fruit for anything.
 However, chocolate and figs sounded amazing; and it is.
+Any jam or leftover pureed pie filling (raspberry, strawberry, mixed berry, etc.) would be a beautiful flavor combination too.

 The tart is simply delicious with minimal ingredients and for today’s pictures I kept the entire tart vegan.
 Some folks run the opposite direction when they hear “vegan” but think about it, fruit in their natural form create their own sugars.
-With the right combination of fruit & nuts, and Beauty Bar Chocolate (which is sweetened with monkfruit) you have the perfect naturally sweet “vegan” dessert.
-So, don’t run, think natural.
-And, hello; Chocolate!!!
+With the right combination of fruit & nuts, and vegan chocolate you have the perfect naturally sweet “vegan” dessert.

 Let’s make this yummy Almond Cocoa Crust.
 Combine the almond flour, gluten-free flour (or all-purpose), unsweetened cocoa and pure cane sugar (just a tiny bit).
 I use Bob’s Red Mill gluten-free 1 to 1 Baking Flour.
 If you cannot find this in your area my Gluten-Free Flour Mix is nearly identical.
 During this pandemic I had trouble either findings ingredients for my own mix or Bob’s was sold out.
 Fun year, right?